 Admission to the Doctoral Program in Counseling at the University of Holy Cross is based on the evaluation of the applicant's personal, professional, and academic records by the Graduate Counseling Program faculty.
 The University recruits qualified applicants from diverse socio-cultural backgrounds who display professional promise, intellectual achievement, personal character, and educational commitment.
 At a minimum, applicants are expected to have met the following academic qualifications:

 1. A Master’s degree from a university or college approved by a recognized regional accrediting agency in the United States, CACREP programs preferred, or proof of equivalent training at a foreign university;

 2. A record of graduate level study predictive of success in a Doctoral program.
-This requires a Master’s degree in Counseling with a cumulative Grade Point Average of 3.5 or higher on a 4.0 scale;

 3. A satisfactory academic standing at the last university or college attended.